Haehnchen/ZendDbBundle/README.md

     );
 }
 ```
+## Services
+All Services are generated on CompilerPass on the Symfony2 database parameters and attached to `zend.db.manager`.
+Since the manager supports more the one connection `getManager()` will hold all possible connection.
+If none Parameter give the `default` connection will used.
+There are also some adapter services depending on connection `zend.db.adapter.<name>`, if need to call it without manager.
+The default adapter is alway accessable on `zend.db.adapter`

 ## Basic Usage

-For better usagage and autocomplete put this somewhere where you have a container.
+For better usagage and autocomplete put this function somewhere where you have a container.
-You should only use this services, because it is auto configured to use platform and driver on symfony configurations
+You should only use this services, because it is auto configured to use platform and driver on container parameters

 ``` php
 /**